 I started with Amateur radio in 1965 with a Hallicrafter shortwave receiver and crystal controlled CW transmitter.
 After some years on shortwave I become interested in operating on 2 m.
-I built a receive konverter from a kit and a crystal controlled transmitter with QQE03/12 as final amplifier.
+I built a receive konverter from a kit and a crystal controlled transmitter with QQE03/12 tube as final amplifier.

-with 3 FETs in the RX and 3 FETs in the TX with the impressive output power of 200mW into a 90 cm dish.
+for the RX and TX.
+3 FETs in the RX and 3 FETs in the TX with the impressive output power of 200mW into a 90 cm dish.

 In 1987 I moved to my present QTH in the countryside.
 I raised a 27 m rotatable tower.
 The new QTH was not perfect for stationary microwave operation.
 A hill 60 m higher than at my QTH made operation i direction west almost impossible.

 During the next 12 years I was qrt due to the increasing numbers of family members and thus lack of time for Ham Radio.

 In 2003 I started up Ham Radio again.
 In order to improve the ability to operate on the Microwave bands I got a permission to rase a new tower on the nearby hilltop.
 A 20 m rotatable tower at 227 m a.s.l with 360 degree free horizon.
 A small cottage close to the new tower was used as remote qth.
 I also installed a WiFi 2,4 GHz link in order to control the remote station from my house over the distance of 510 m.